jfkenna/dynamic-vector-clocks/README.md

 ### Invocation

 As explained in [the implementation phase](#implementation-1), the P2P message application developed for our real-world example of Dynamic Vector Clocks works on the premise that _multiple_ peers will be joining the system at any given time, whether thats utilising a central peer registry server; or without.
-Both cases are showcased below:
+Both cases are showcased below.

+**Note:** For macOS users, the extension of the local loopback IP addresses beyond `127.0.0.1` may be required.
+If running Phase 2 on a macOS based machine, ensure that additional IPs beyond this address is able to be set.

 #### Without a Peer Registry Server